yoho369/crypto-perpetual-arbitrage/README.md

 #### 1. The Edge of Funding Normalization (Naive vs. OU Framework)
 Relying on raw price spreads (Naive Z-Score) exposes the strategy to deterministic funding drift and false-positive executions.
 By deploying the funding-normalized OU $s$-score at a $4.0\sigma$ conviction threshold, the engine systematically filters these traps.

-**Result:** In the **BTC** example, the OU framework slashed the Maximum Drawdown by nearly 60% and expanded the Gain-to-Pain ratio to 2.53, vastly outperforming the unadjusted naive baseline.
+**Result:** For example, in the case of **BTC**, the OU framework slashed the Maximum Drawdown by nearly 60% and expanded the Gain-to-Pain ratio to 2.53, vastly outperforming the unadjusted naive baseline.
+Similar effects are obbserved among all tokens examined.

 #### 2. Tail-Risk Truncation via Microstructure Guards
 The backtest implies that some simple proxy for illiquidity and anomalies like aggreate bid-ask spread magnitudes in both exchanges can help filter toxic entries.